 Because a cruise is a significant investment, most cruise lines offer some form of insurance to protect their passengers from financial loss in the event of an emergency.
 Details and prices vary from cruise line to cruise line, as do coverage limits and exclusions.

-If you decide to purchase insurance, you will have two options, to go with the cruise line's plan or to use our independent insurance provider, Generali Global Assistance (formerly CSA Travel Protection).
+If you decide to purchase insurance, you will have two options: the cruise line's policy or a policy from the independent insurance provider, Generali Global Assistance (formerly CSA Travel Protection).
 Use the summaries below to compare policies and prices.